 on this page

-Care recipients can complete the Aged Care Calculation of your cost of care (SA486) form online.
-They then need to print, sign and return it to us.
+Care recipients can complete the Aged Care Calculation of your cost of care form.
 We use this form to collect their financial details.
 We can then work out how much you’ll get, as an aged care provider, to provide aged care services.

 - means tested payment from us such as Age Pension or Disability Support Pension

 We’ll use their income and assets details to work out the cost of their care.
-It’s important people make sure their income and assets details are always up to date to avoid a debt.
+It’s important people make sure their income and assets details are always up to date.

-How to provide the client’s details for aged care
+How to provide the care recipient’s details for aged care

 When the care recipient starts care, you need to enter their details into the online Aged Care Entry Record.
 This is for means assessment data matching.